 Ranges and Dryers: Simplified Grounding Rules in NEC 2023

 Answer-First Summary: Under the NEC 2023, grounding and bonding rules for new range and dryer installations mandate a 4-wire connection.
 This consists of two ungrounded conductors (hots), one grounded conductor (neutral), and a separate Equipment Grounding Conductor (EGC).
-The primary driver for this rule, found in NEC 250.140, is to create an effective ground-fault current path and prevent objectionable current from flowing on the appliance’s metal frame.
+The primary driver for this rule is found in NEC Article 250 (Grounding and Bonding), specifically the provisions that require separation of the grounded conductor from equipment grounding conductors (see NEC Article 250.142 and related provisions).
+These provisions create an effective ground-fault current path and prevent objectionable current from flowing on the appliance’s metal frame.
 This is achieved by separating the neutral from the grounding path.
-However, a critical exception exists in NEC 250.140 for existing branch-circuit installations.
-This “grandfather” clause permits replacing an old appliance with a new one using the existing 3-wire receptacle (e.g., NEMA 10-30R or 10-50R), provided several strict conditions are met.
-For all new circuits, a 4-wire receptacle (e.g., NEMA 14-30R or 14-50R) is required.
+However, the NEC provides limited exceptions for existing branch-circuit installations in Article 250 together with the receptacle-replacement guidance in Article 406.
+These allowances permit keeping an existing 3-wire receptacle for a replacement appliance only where the existing branch circuit and grounding arrangement meet the NEC’s specified conditions and the Article 406 replacement rules are followed.
+For all new circuits, a 4-wire receptacle (e.g., NEMA 14-30R for dryers or NEMA 14-50R for ranges) is required.

 The Core Principle of Modern Appliance Grounding: Separating the Neutral and the Ground